How To Get a Job in Japan (Plus Latest POEA Jobs)

 1. High Cost of Living

-Based on data from Numbeo23, the cost of living in Japan is on average more than double the cost of living in the Philippines.
+Based on data from Numbeo23, the cost of living in Japan is, on average, more than double the cost of living in the Philippines.
 This includes expenses such as rent, food, and other necessities.
-When computing for your take-home pay, make sure to factor in these expenses as well as your taxes.
+When computing your take-home pay, factor in these expenses and your taxes.

 2. Fewer Paid Leaves

-In the Philippines, regular employees have been granted a total of 15 vacation leaves and 15 sick leaves annually as per DOLE guidelines24.
+In the Philippines, regular employees have been granted 15 vacation and 15 sick leaves annually per DOLE guidelines24.
 By contrast, Japan offers no sick leaves and only a total of 10 to 20 paid leaves25 (depending on tenure) per year.

 3. Differences in Work Culture

-When you find yourself working for a Japanese firm for the first time, you might experience some culture shock due to the different work cultures there.
+When you work for a Japanese firm for the first time, you might experience some culture shock due to the different work cultures there.
 Here’re a few examples of what’s different in Japan compared to the Philippines:

-• Culture of dining and drinking with coworkers and bosses.
+- Culture of dining and drinking with coworkers and bosses.
 There is an unspoken rule in Japan where employees are expected to dine and drink with their peers.
 Not attending may make you an outsider in your company circle.
-Attending these will also eat into your little personal time.
+Following these will also eat into your little personal time.

-• Gender gap.
-In the 2021 Gender Gap Report of the World Economic Forum27, Japan ranked among the lowest at rank 120, significantly lower compared to the Philippines which landed at rank 17.
-Women, on average, are paid 43.7% lower and are mostly hired as non-regular workers.
+- Gender gap.
+In the 2021 Gender Gap Report27 of the World Economic Forum, Japan ranked among the lowest at 120 compared to the Philippines in rank 17.
+Women are, on average, paid 43.7% lower and are primarily hired as non-regular workers.
 There is also a distinct lack of women in senior and managerial roles – only 14.7%.

-• Language and cultural barrier.
-Context is very important in the Japanese language.
-As a Filipino who most probably is a beginner in the language, it might be hard for you to join conversations with your peers.
+- Language and cultural barrier.
+Context is critical in the Japanese language.
+As a Filipino who is most probably a beginner in the language, it might be hard for you to join conversations with your peers.

-• Inefficient working style.
+- Inefficient working style.
 Japan ranks among the lowest in productivity28 among the G7 nations.
-When you begin work, you might encounter some inefficient processes such as frequent meetings, a barrier in sharing ideas, and mandatory non-work events.
+When you begin work, you might encounter inefficient processes such as frequent meetings, a barrier to sharing ideas, and mandatory non-work events.

 4. Dense Urban Population

-You might be already used to it if you are living in Manila, but cities in Japan also tend to be very crowded.
+You might already be used to it if you live in Manila, but cities in Japan also tend to be very crowded.
 When commuting to or from work during rush hour, you might find yourself sandwiched alongside many people in trains, escalators, buses, and subways.

 5. Difficulty in Opening a Bank Account

-If you are not under the SSW program, you might find it difficult to open a bank account in Japan.
-Bank conditions are very strict especially if you, as a foreign worker, do not have permanent residency status in Japan.
+If you are not under the SSW program, you might find opening a bank account in Japan difficult.
+Bank conditions are stringent, especially if you, as a foreign worker, do not have permanent residency status in Japan.

 Tips & Warnings

-• POEA recently issued a warning30 concerning the increase of social media scammers offering a job in Japan.
+- POEA (now DMW) warned 29 the public concerning the increase of social media scammers offering a job in Japan.
 Always be wary about any job posts that you see that aren’t from official sources.
-Some common signs that the job is a scam include: 1) Being asked to pay in advance; 2) The agency is not willing to disclose the details; 3) The agency does not have a valid license; and 4) There isn’t any information about the agency, employer or the job online.
+Some common signs that the job is a scam include: 1) Being asked to pay in advance, 2) The agency is not willing to disclose the details, 3) The agency does not have a valid license, 4) and there isn’t any information about the agency, employer or the job online.

-• When deciding on making the move to Japan for a higher salary, make sure to compute the cost of living as part of your considerations.
-According to Numbeo, the average monthly cost of living for a single person is around JPY 119,780.01 or PHP 52,958.99.
+- When deciding to move to Japan for a higher salary, compute the cost of living as part of your considerations.
+According to Numbeo, a single person’s average monthly cost of living is around JPY 119,780.01 or PHP 52,958.99.
 And this amount does not even include rent.
 Ultimately, you’ll be the one to decide if it’s worth it based on your expected salary, training, and other benefits of working in Japan.

-• Don’t forget to also factor in your taxes.
-As a rule, the amount of income tax paid by non-residents is the same for residents.
-They follow a progressive tax rate system that starts from 5% and goes up to 45%31 as the value becomes higher.
-Your company will be the one to pay this to the government for you; just don’t forget to confirm how much your actual take-home pay will be.
+- Don’t forget to also factor in your taxes.
+As a rule, the income tax paid by non-residents is the same for residents.
+They follow a progressive tax rate system that starts from 5% and goes up to 45%30 as the value becomes higher.
+Your company will be the one to pay this to the government for you but don’t forget to confirm how much your actual take-home pay will be.

 Frequently Asked Questions